jhaard/SimpleMobileKMPTemplateMVVM/README.md

 1. Choose SimpleMobileKMPTemplateMVVM.
 2. Use this template -> Create new repository (Give it a name)
 3. Clone repo to Android Studio.
-4. Go to build.gradle.kts (:composeApp) and change name on:
+4. Go to build.gradle.kts (:composeApp)
+and change namespace and applicationId with your own id and name:

 ```
 android {